dymmond/esmerald/docs/en/docs/middleware/middleware.md

 A middleware class for reading/generating request IDs and attaching them to application logs.

 !!!
 Tip
-    For Esmerald apps, just substitute FastAPI with Esmerald in the examples given or implement in the way Esmerald shows in this document.
+    For Ravyn apps, just substitute FastAPI with Ravyn in the examples given or implement in the way Ravyn shows in this document.

 #### <a href="https://github.com/steinnes/timing-asgi">TimingMiddleware</a>